mwarning/testmesh/README.md

 # Testmesh - Basic Mesh Routing Protocols

-A code base to quickly implement mesh routing protocols.
-A collection of basic protocols have been implemented already.
-Included is also a OpenWrt package that is ready to be used in real networks, albeit not being production quality.
+A code base to quickly implement mesh routing protocols in C. Included is also a OpenWrt package that is ready to be used in real networks.

 The goal of this project is to help to develop better mesh routing protocols, so that community networks such as [Freifunk](https://freifunk.net) scale better.

 Note: These implementations...
+* are highly experimental
 * do not adhere to any technical publication
 * do not care about byte ordering (Endianness)
 * are single threaded for simplicity (but use non-blocking I/O)